25 Computer Networking Acronyms you need to know if you work in the IT space.

 - Above all, enables control over the network so the operator can manage all desktops, computers, workstations and servers etc.

-- Enables the administrator to install software, install updates.
+- Enables the administrator to install software, and install updates.

 - Remote monitoring and alerts for critical events.